 Diabetes Nurse Educator – Midwest, USA -1980

-As I was leaving, I asked Richard if I could give him something to read with some Bible verses that told how he could have a personal relationship with Jesus Christ?
+Before I left, I asked Richard if I could give him a pamphlet with some Bible verses that explained how he could have a personal relationship with Jesus Christ.
 He answered, “Well, Pam, I have to tell you that I’m an atheist.
 I don’t believe God even exists.
 But I will take it and read it.”
-He put the gospel tract on his bedside table.
+He put the paper on his bedside table.

-As I left the room, I silently prayed, Dear Lord, You know all about the poor condition of Richard’s physical heart.
+As I left, I silently prayed, Dear Lord, You know all about the poor condition of Richard’s physical heart.
 I pray He would read those verses and receive You as his personal Savior so He can have a new spiritual heart.”
 I wondered if he would throw the paper in the trash can as soon as I left.
 I also thought about Psalm 14:3:

 Richard was discharged home the next morning, so I didn’t have an opportunity to visit him again.

-A few months later, I was sitting in my office in the diabetes classroom when my phone rang.
+A few months later, I was sitting in my office when my phone rang.
 The man introduced himself and said, “Pam, do you remember me?
 I’m Richard, the retired physics professor who told you that I’m an atheist.”
 “Oh, yes!
 I remember you, Richard.
 How are you doing with your diabetes?”

-“Pam, about a month after I came home, I was readmitted to the hospital because my heart failure flared up again.
-But while I was going for a heart test, I had a heart attack and my heart totally stopped.
-They did CPR (cardiopulmonary resuscitation) and brought me back from the dead!
-I was so terrified to die again.
+“About a month after I came home, I was readmitted to the hospital because my heart failure flared up again.
+But while I was going for a test, my heart totally stopped.
+They did CPR (cardiopulmonary resuscitation) and brought me back from the dead.
+I was terrified to die again.
 I couldn’t wait to get home and read that little paper you gave me with the Bible verses.
 As soon as I read it, I knew I was a sinner, and I prayed and received Christ as my Savior.
 I am so happy now and full of peace and joy!
-I know the next time I die, I will go straight to heaven to be with Him!
+I know the next time I die, I will go straight to heaven to be with Him.
 I just wanted to thank you for giving me that paper.”

 The next evening I entered his spacious lovely home and met his wife.
-We all sat down at the kitchen table and began to read Bible verses together.
-It was such a delightful time of fellowship as Richard asked me many questions as a newborn babe in Christ.
-I asked if one of the elders from the church could come and teach him the Bible?
-He said that would be marvelous!
+We all sat at their kitchen table and began to read Bible verses together.
+We had a delightful time of fellowship as Richard asked me many questions.
+I asked if one of the elders from the church could come and teach him the Bible.
+He said that would be marvelous.

 Richard grew rapidly in the Lord in his spiritual walk, but his physical heart continued to decline.
-About a year later, his wife called me and told me through thankful tears that Richard had passed on and was now home with the Savior in heaven above.
-We rejoiced together that he was no longer suffering physically.
-She sent me a beautiful note which said, “I feel good I know he has gone to join the Savior above and is at rest.”
+About a year later, his wife called and told me through thankful tears that Richard had passed on and was now home with the Savior in heaven above.
+We rejoiced together that he no longer suffered physically.
+A few days later, my tears flowed as I read the beautiful note she mailed me.
+“I feel good.
+I know he has gone to join the Savior above and is at rest.”

 “Salvation is of the Lord.”
 Jonah 2:9

-It still amazes me how God allows us sinners who are saved by His grace to share the good news with others.
+What a privilege God has given us to share the good news with others.
 Like Paul said:

 “I have planted, Apollos watered, but God gave the increase.
 So, then, neither is he that planteth anything, neither he that watereth, but God that giveth the increase.”
 I Corinthians 3:6-7